 It would be a few years later when our primary care doctor recommended we see a clinical lipid specialist in New York.
 He was knowledgeable and comprehensive in every way.
 He was the first one who mentioned the name Familial Hypercholesterolemia to us.
 We finally had an answer as to why our cholesterol levels were still increasing to the high 300s despite our healthy lifestyle and exercise habits.
 We finally knew that this was an inherited genetic disorder which played a role in our elevated cholesterol levels and that FH gives us a predisposition to heart disease.
 At 18 years old, we began taking a statin and continued on our journey towards optimizing our health and wellness.

 It was because of my dad and mom’s persistence that helped my sister and I to discover FH and to start at an early age in the prevention of cardiovascular disease.
-After 27 years of living with FH, I discovered the FH Foundation.
+After 27 years of living with FH, I discovered the Family Heart Foundation.
 The wealth of information, support, guidance, and research that the Foundation offers is indispensable and an asset to individuals living with or affected by FH.
 It is critical to help the 90% of individuals living in the United States who remain undiagnosed and identify them before it may be too late.
-I hope to join the FH Foundation on their mission to help raise awareness and save lives.
+I hope to join the Family Heart Foundation on their mission to help raise awareness and save lives.
 My dad meant the world to me, and I hope to make his life my legacy by helping others discover and understand FH and to have more days living happier and healthier lives.

 – Heather S.